chsauget/Hackathon-for-Social-Good/README.md

 #Optimize the layout of Delta Lake data
 spark.sql("OPTIMIZE SelfServiceWareHouse.satellite_carbon_dioxide ZORDER BY (admin2,admin1,city,date,co2)")
 ```
-Delta tables allow us to use the delta cache system to provide faster query time for our self service model on Power BI.
+Delta tables allow us to use the delta cache system to provide faster query time for our self service model in a Power BI report.

 ### Power BI Direct Query Model

-A data model is created in Power BI in order to materialize relationships between the databricks tables and allow interactive analysis.
+A data model is created in Power BI in order to materialize relationships between the Databricks tables and allows interactive analysis.

 ![RelationShips](misc/Model%20Relationships.PNG)

-The "Country detailed" table come directly from an [external website](https://raw.githubusercontent.com/datasets/country-codes/master/data/country-codes.csv) in order to illustrate the ability to easily join external informations with databricks tables without the need to load them into the cluster.
-This hybrid model ability allow the user to go further with their analysis.
+The `Country detailed` table come directly from an [external website](https://raw.githubusercontent.com/datasets/country-codes/master/data/country-codes.csv) in order to illustrate the ability to easily join external informations with Databricks tables, without the need to load them into the cluster.
+This hybrid model ability allows users to go further with their analysis.

 ### Spark configuration

-As cache was needed to unsure usability of the report, [configuration](clusters/cache_cluster.json) was applied to the cluster responsible to execute this workload.
+As cache was needed to ensure usability of the report, a specific [configuration](clusters/cache_cluster.json) was applied to the cluster responsible to execute the workload.

 ```
 "spark.databricks.io.cache.compression.enabled": "true",